RAHB-REALTORS-Association/chat2gpt/README.md

 ### Data Practices 📝

 - **Ephemeral Conversations:** Chat²GPT doesn't store or retain conversation history.
 Every session is temporary, ending when a conversation concludes or times out.

+- **Temporary Audio Storage:** Text-To-Speech audio files are stored temporarily in Google Cloud Storage to allow users enough time for downloading.
+To ensure data privacy and efficient storage utilization, these files are deleted with each app redeployment.

 - **Reactive Responses:** The bot only reacts to direct prompts, such as @mentions or direct messages, and doesn't "read the room".